federicotorrielli/blog/content/posts/first-post.md

 draft: false
 ---

-This is a test post to see if everything works.

-Why the heck are titles blue?
+Hello!
+This is my blog.
+I will post here my personal views about tech, politics, etc.

+Maybe, just maybe, you will see my projects and dreams here.

+Have a good look through the site!

+> Federico Torrielli